 - ChatConsoleFontSize & ChatFontSize: I use a 4K monitor at home, so the chat can be hard to read.
 Makes it easy to adjust.

 - ChatOnlineNotifications: Toggle whether “NAME is Online” appear for your friends list.
 When you turn this off, it will just show notifications for your Contact Lists.
 I use this for shows so I will only see notices for crashwatch.

 - ConsoleBackgroundOpacity: To quickly adjust the text background for Nearby Chat based on the scenery.

 - HighResSnapshot: This toggles the High-Res Snapshot option, which doubles the width and height of the frame before capturing a photo.
+And quickly crashing.

 - AutoLeveling: I use a Spacenavigator for my photos, and sometimes I want a weird angle for a photo.
 But I also want to go back to simple leveling during performances.
 (I’ve macroed the right button to do Control ~ for quick snapshots, but that’s for another post.)

 - RenderDepthOfField: So much easier than digging into preferences and finding the right tab when I want Depth of Field.
 The following additional settings may be useful too: CameraDoFResScale, CameraFNumber, CameraFieldOfView, CameraFocalLength, CameraMaxCoF

 If you want to change the name of a control, click the wrench icon, click the control and then change the name in the edit field.
 (For example, you can change Draw Distance to just Draw.)

 If you want to get rid of a control, click the trash can icon next to it.